A burning ship covered beautiful beaches in plastic ‘snow.’ Now Sri Lanka faces an environmental disaster.

 As she and other scientists track where the pellets end up, de Vos hopes the shocking images raise awareness about the impact of more everyday pollution.

-“Our oceans are covered in microplastics but nobody really thinks about it,” she said.
+“Our oceans are covered in microplastics, but nobody really thinks about it,” she said.
 “I hope this drives home that we are all part of this problem.”